shinyemptyhead/the-conference-bible/organisation_and_planning.md

 Some people may be nervous about applying and feel the need for [mentorship](#speaker-mentorship), regardless if they're a first time speaker or not.
 It's worth highlighting on the CFP if you intend to provide [mentorship](#speaker-mentorship), should the speaker choose it.

+If you want to attract submissions from a more diverse range of people, you should be prepared to put effort to make it work.
+For example, if you want to have more women submitting, you may need to signal-boost with organisations like Women Techmakers, and so on.
+One thing that can help a lot is by having diversity in your keynote speakers and having them announced before you open the CFP.

 ### Sift

 Sifting through CFPs can feel like a daunting task, especially if you've received a large number.
 It's highly recommended to have a cohort of people to review talks to avoid any bias and have a scoring system in place to rank various talks based on general fit, theme, topic, etc. This cohort doesn't even need to be just organisers, or volunteers - many conferences benefit from a vast review team adding comments and giving their thoughts and opinions.

+### Build yout timetable

+Once you have a list of talks that could be in the conference, you need to actually assemble the timetable.
+Important things to bear in mind are:

 ### Accepting and rejecting